httpdss/structkit/.github/instructions/struct.instructions.md

 ### Defining folders

 The `folders` key is used to define folders that are created.
-Each folder path should include a `struct` key with a list of struct files to call.
+Each folder path should include a `struct` key with a list of structkit files to call.
 Optionally, you can define the value of a variable using the `with:` key.
-The list of struct files available can be taken from all the files defined inside `structkit/contribs/`.
+The list of structkit files available can be taken from all the files defined inside `structkit/contribs/`.
-Remember the name of the struct file is the path to the file without the `.yaml` extension.
+Remember the name of the structkit file is the path to the file without the `.yaml` extension.
-Read from the struct file to kown the variables that can be used.
+Read from the structkit file to kown the variables that can be used.

 ```yaml
 folders: